telerik/xamarin-forms-docs/controls/gauge/gauge-animations.md

 Here is an example how to set the AnimationSettings property:

 <snippet id='gauge-animations'/>

+Here is a gif animation that shows all animations provided in the Gauge control:

 >important [SDK Samples Browser application]({%slug developer-focused-examples%}) contains Animations example that shows how the AnimationSettings property works.
 The example can be found in the Features section of the Gauge control.